thisisevilevil/evilevil365/_posts/2025-09-03-SecureBoot-Cert-Expiration.md

 >**UPDATE, 3rd of September 2025**: Some sources cite that all devices onboarded in [autopatch](https://learn.microsoft.com/en-us/windows/deployment/windows-autopatch/overview/windows-autopatch-overview) is automatically enrolled into the secure boot rollout, thus deploying the reg key is not necessary - But it's currently unclear.
 I'm chasing Microsoft for an official response and clarification regarding the scope/impact of setting the registry key mentioned in Requirement #2, if this is in fact necessary.

 >**UPDATE, 4th of September 2025**: Initial response from Microsoft suggests that if you are using autopatch, you do **not** have to set the registry key as outlined in Requirement #2.
 It's still being clarified.
 Will update this blog post once I know more.

+>**UPDATE, 7th of September 2025**: In a new response from Microsoft they have let us know that a more detailed blog post, documentation and FAQ is on the way.
+ETA is 2-3 weeks.
+They also underlined the staged rollout will be intentionally slow, due to the risks involved.